-If none of these conditions can be proved, treatment failure is likely due to inadequate host defenses.
-When therapy has failed, consultation with a pulmonary and/or infectious disease specialist is indicated.
+When usual therapy has failed, consultation with a pulmonary and/or infectious disease specialist is indicated.

 Antiviral therapy may be indicated for select viral pneumonias.
-Ribavirin is not used routinely for RSV pneumonia in children or adults, but may be used in occasional high-risk children age < 24 mo.
+Ribavirin is not used routinely for respiratory syncytial virus pneumonia in children or adults but may be used occasionally in high-risk children age < 24 months.

-Oseltamivir 75 mg po bid or zanamivir 10 mg inhaled bid started within 48 h of symptom onset and given for 5 days reduces the duration and severity of symptoms in patients who develop influenza infection.
-In patients hospitalized with confirmed influenza infection, observational studies suggest benefit even 48 h after symptom onset.
+For influenza, oseltamivir 75 mg orally twice a day or zanamivir 10 mg inhaled twice a day started within 48 hours of symptom onset and given for 5 days reduce the duration and severity of symptoms in patients who develop influenza infection.
+Alternatively, baloxavir started within 48 hours of symptom onset can be given in a single dose of 40 mg for patients 40 to 79 kg; 80 mg is used for patients ≥ 80 kg.
+In patients hospitalized with confirmed influenza infection, observational studies suggest benefit even 48 hours after symptom onset.

-In high-risk patients who are not vaccinated against influenza and household contacts of patients with influenza, oseltamivir 75 mg po once/day or zanamivir 10 po mg once/day can be given for 2 wk and started within 48 h of exposure may prevent influenza (although resistance has recently been described for oseltamivir).
+In high-risk patients who are not vaccinated against influenza and household contacts of patients with influenza, oseltamivir 75 mg orally once/day or zanamivir 10 orally mg once/day can be given for 2 weeks.
+If started within 48 hours of exposure, these antivirals may prevent influenza (although resistance has been described for oseltamivir).

-Community-acquired pneumonia is a leading cause of death in the US and around the world.
+Community-acquired pneumonia is a leading cause of death in the United States and around the world.